sthagen/nineties/README.md

 A small but growing collection of parsers and filters to ease dealing with specific information structures that drop off of REST backends ;-)

+## What is not yet in it
+just sayin':
+* proxy tools like digitally signed high water mark
+* storage via lzma compression
+* work log analysis
+* process minig support